San Francisco Alimony Lawyers

 California law provides that spousal support or “alimony” may be granted to either spouse in connection with a proceeding for marital dissolution or legal separation.
 The law governing alimony is complex and permits contractual alterations of statutory provisions.
 Whether you are seeking alimony or you have been requested to pay spousal support, it is in your best interest to seek the guidance of experienced counsel.
 At the Schoenberg Family Law Group, P.C., we advise our San Francisco family law clients and diligently work to ensure that your legal rights are protected and that any order or agreement for alimony is fair, equitable, and an adequate reflection of the specific needs of your matter.

 An order for alimony may provide a spouse with temporary financial assistance during a proceeding for termination or alteration of marital status.
 In California, alimony may also be ordered to be paid to a spouse for a specific length of time after the marriage has been dissolved and, in some cases, an order for support may be permanent.
-Alimony must be ordered by the court, although parties may contractually agree on an amount of support payable and request that the court enter the agreement as an order.
+The parties may contractually agree on an amount of support payable and request that the court enter the agreement as an order.

 Alimony may be ordered by the court only after consideration of all statutorily enumerated factors, including:

 - The standard of living established during the marriage

 - The needs of each party

 - Financial resources and liabilities of each party, including separate property

 - Each party’s source(s) of income

 - The impact of the custodial parent’s employment on the needs of the minor children

 - The age and health of each spouse